jovijovi/kort/README.md

 kort
 ===================

-This is a general program framework.
+This is a simple program framework.
 Featrues: C#, WCF, ORM, MySQL, MongoDB.

 Thanks to the open source community.
 The glory belongs to you.

 ### Change Log